sharpbrowser/SharpBrowser/README.md

 - To customize the tab size and tab colors, modify the `BrowserTabStyle` class.

-- To enable or disable Web Camera, Javascript, WebGL, WebRTC, WebMIDI, LocalStorage, modify the `BrowserConfig` class.
+- To enable or disable Web Camera, Microphone, Javascript, WebGL, WebRTC, WebMIDI, LocalStorage, modify the `BrowserConfig` class.

-- To register hotkeys for your own commands, modify the `MainForm.InitHotkeys` function.
+- To register hotkeys for your own commands, modify the `HotkeyManager` class.

 - To register your own commands into the main menu, open the form designed for `MainForm` and click the `MainMenu` object.
 Add `IconMenuItem` objects into that menu.

 - To register your own commands into the page context-menu, modify `ContextMenuHandler.OnBeforeContextMenu` function, and then implement the command inside `ContextMenuHandler.OnContextMenuCommand`.

 - To setup how web app permissions are handled, modify `PermissionHandler.OnShowPermissionPrompt` (some flags are already inside `BrowserConfig` and can easily be changed).

+- To add new settings saved in the JSON file, simply call `ConfigManager.Get*` and `ConfigManager.Set` anywhere in your code.
+It will save into the file automatically.